-With respect to bonuses for fiscal year 2013 performance, in order to preserve cash and to more closely align the interests of the Company's shareholders, management recommended and the Committee agreed that 25% of the bonus award would be paid in cash and 75% of the bonus award would be paid in options to employees relative to 2013 performance.
+In order to preserve cash and to more closely align the interests of the Company's shareholders, management recommended and the Committee agreed that the total calculated bonus award for fiscal year 2016 performance would be paid 100% in options to employees relative to 2016 performance.
 The total shares subject to each bonus option were determined by using a standard Black-Scholes option-pricing model.
-Options to purchase 569,219 shares subject to the bonus options that fully vested upon grant were granted to our Officers in January 2014.
-In February 2014, the four Named Executive Officers voluntarily declined to receive cash bonuses totaling \$157,897 awarded by the Committee.
-In so doing, this represents the third consecutive year in which the four Named Executive Officers have received no cash bonus for performance in the preceding year, with fully vested options to purchase 759,544 shares having been granted to our Officers in February 2013 in respect of bonuses awarded by the Committee relative to fiscal year 2012 performance.
+Options to purchase 796,434 shares subject to the bonus options that fully vested upon grant were granted to our Officers in January 2017.